 3D printing services are available to the public by appointment only.
 While we strive to ensure that all appointment times are fulfilled, we reserve the right to cancel an appointment should scheduling issues arise.
 If the schedule for the printer becomes unduly full, patrons will be limited in the number of appointments they may make in order to ensure that everyone has access to the device.

 When arriving for an appointment, be sure to bring the file of the 3D object to be printed.
 Acceptable file formats are: .STL; .OBJ; or .THING MakerBot project files.
-Files may also be submitted prior to your appointment: Click here submit your file online.
+Files may also be submitted prior to your appointment via the form below.

-Upon receipt of a file, the library staff will adjust the object with MakerBot software in order to make it compatible with our 3D printer and will ensure that the project can be produced within the time constraints of the appointment.
-In the event that the object is not able to be printed, library staff will offer suggestions so that the object can be printed during the allotted appointment time.
+Upon receipt of a file, the library staff will adjust the object with MakerBot software in order to make it compatible with our 3D printer and will ensure that the project can be produced within the time constraints of your appointment, if applicable.
+In the event that the object is not able to be printed, library staff will offer suggestions.

 The library’s 3D printer may only be used for lawful purposes.
 Any desired material that breaks the law, poses a threat to the wellbeing of another, or is considered obscene will not be printed.
 Further, the library reserves the right to refuse any print request for any reason whatsoever.

 All submissions must comply with the library’s 3D printer policies as outlined above.
-For additional information regarding file submission or the library’s 3D printer policy, contact Derek Anderson at 205.978.3683.
+For additional information regarding file submission or the library’s 3D printer policy, contact Derek Anderson at email@example.com or 205.978.3683.

 Resources & Software